|Best Overall||Best New Cup||Best for Low Cervix||Best Soft Cup||Best for Period Sex|

 The Keeper Cup

-Rounding out our list of the best menstrual cups is the Keeper.
+Rounding out our list is the Keeper.
 The Keeper Cup is a little bit unusual in the menstrual cup world in that it’s made of latex instead of medical grade silicone.

 The disadvantage is that some women are allergic to latex, but it has the huge advantage of being extremely durable.
 Some people report that the Keeper has lasted them 10+ years and still looks almost new.
 This fact makes it one of the most economical menstrual cups you can buy.